filipecalasans/ringbuffer/README.md

 # Tests

-The C library was unit tested using [CMocka](https://github.com/clibs/cmocka), providing as a submodule.
+The C library was unit tested using [CMocka](https://github.com/clibs/cmocka), which is provided as a submodule.
 Tests are automatically compiled and you can run them from the build output directory as follow:

 ```
 # Compile